Satwik-uppada/AI-Powered-Interview-Schedular/USERMANUAL.md

 3. Find your calendar settings:
    - Click on the gear icon (⚙️) in the top right
-   - Select "Settings" from the dropdown menu
+   - Select "Settings & Sharing" from the dropdown menu

 4. Share your calendar with the service account:
    - In the left sidebar, click on your calendar name under "Settings for my calendars"